CAPRI HOLDINGS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of L...

-Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 21, 2025 to file lead plaintiff applications in a securities class action lawsuit against Capri Holdings Limited (the "Company") (NYSE: CPRI ), if they purchased the Company's shares and/or sold Capri puts between August 10, 2023 and October 24, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
+21, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 21, 2025 to file lead plaintiff applications in a securities class action lawsuit against Capri Holdings Limited (the“Company”) (NYSE: CPRI), if they purchased the Company's shares and/or sold Capri puts between August 10, 2023 and October 24, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the District of Delaware.

 What You May Do